Heating, Ventilation, Air & Cooling

 Who Is Getting an Associate’s Degree in Heating, Ventilation, Air & Cooling?

 At the countrywide level, the racial-ethnic distribution of HVAC majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in HVAC.
-About 1.1% of those with this major are international students.
+Students from other countries are interested in HVAC, too.
+About 0.3% of those with this major are international students.